rizwan19947/rizwan19947/README.md

 I'm a **Software Engineer** with an experience in **Angular, TypeScript, Node.js and a bit of GraphQL**.

 - 💻 Currently working as a **Full-Stack Developer at Rewaa**
-- 🌱 Exploring advanced SQL optimizations, query performance tuning, and data warehousing strategies for scalable analytics
+- 🌱 Exploring SQL performance tuning, query optimization, and data warehousing for scalable analytics
-- 🔥 Currently wrestling with overly-normalized data across different microservices and trying to make a responsive reporting solution out of the monstrosity.
+- 🔥 Currently tackling the challenge of overly-normalized data across microservices to build a responsive reporting solution.
-- 💬 Ask me about **frontend performance tuning, API design, and scalability**
+- 💬 Happy to chat about frontend performance, API design, and scalability
-- 📖 Fun fact: I love writing in my spare time, so do hit me up if you're curious about the horrors I can pen down when I'm feeling particularly inspired!
+- 📖 Fun fact: I love writing in my spare time—ask me about the horrors I can conjure up when inspiration strikes!

 ---